MoDNS/MoDNS/docs/plugins.md

 ]
 ```

-Place the downloaded or created file into your plugin folder and reference it in the `manifest.yaml`
+Place the downloaded or created file named `custom_settings.json` in your plugin directory.

 This exposes the `/api/plugins/<your-plugin-uuid>/settingspage` API endpoint.